 ‘Strange.
 That…… ,’ he hesitated pointed towards the wardrobe room, ‘corpse is not supposed to be here.’

 ‘What are you waiting for then?
-Call the hotel staff and ask them why it’s here and tell them to take it away.’
+Call the hotel staff, ask them why it’s here and tell them to take it away.’

-He rolled his eyes walking rapidly towards her, ‘You think this is some dirty towel that I should call the reception staff and demand them to take it away.’
+He rolled his eyes walking rapidly towards her, ‘You think this is some dirty towel that I should call the reception staff about and demand it to be taken away.’

 ‘I don’t understand.
 It’s their room, they should know something.’

 ‘I booked this room for our honeymoon.
 The hotel staff must have checked it and cleaned it before giving it to us.
 Do you think they would overlook a dead body lying in a big suitcase in their cupboard?’